 Akai Professional MPK249

-- Pro Keyboard Performance - 49 semi-weighted, velocity-sensitive full-size keys and a premium piano-style keybed for...
+• Pro Keyboard Performance – 49 semi-weighted, velocity-sensitive full-size keys and a premium piano-style keybed

-- Beat Making Essentials - 16 RGB-illuminated MPC-style pads each with 4 banks for 64 pads - the perfect solution for...
+• Beat Making Essentials – 16 RGB-illuminated MPC-style pads each with 4 banks for 64 pads

-- Assignable Control - 24 assignable Q-Link controllers comprising 8 control knobs, faders and switches engineered for...
+• Assignable Control – 24 assignable Q-Link controllers comprising 8 control knobs, faders and switches

 The Akai Professional MPK249 is for more serious players and showcases more features than you can shake a stick at.